 A third means of political competition outside of elections is through influence over the media.
-This may include direct policies to render the media more favourable to one's own party, for example through the privatization or nationalization of media organizations; the selective use of competition authority powers to induce a transfer of ownership from one private owner to another; the replacement of the heads of publicly-owned broadcasters; and the strengthening or weakening of libel laws or other legislation so as to tilt advantage towards media forms that may improve a party's degree of favourable coverage.
+This may include direct policies to render the media more favorable to one's own party, for example through the privatization or nationalization of media organizations; the selective use of competition authority powers to wrest ownership from one private owner to another; the replacement of the heads of publicly-owned broadcasters; and the strengthening or weakening of libel laws or other legislation so as to tilt advantage towards media forms that may improve a party's degree of favorable coverage.